xwojziarnik/100daysofcode/Day016-017-018/WordParserApp.md

 10.05.2022: Today I have created test templates and func to upload .docx file, tomorrow I'm going to catch that file and push it into parser.

 11.05.2022: File received, also received email adress.
 Moreover - connected to MongoDB cluster.
 Next step: parse and upload to MongoDB database!

+12.05.2022: Got errors while trying to parse file without saving file on server at first.
+Tomorrow I'll try to save a file and then parse it.